Bankrupt Illegal Immigrants?

 Finally, the documents that everyone must provide are also applicable for immigrants, including generally six months of paycheck stubs, proof of your debt, any property deeds you have, titles to any vehicles you own, your criminal background, any documents that show you’re an heir to an inheritance, insurance policies, savings and banking information and any garnishments you have.

 Of course, your first priority is to find a qualified and experienced bankruptcy lawyer in Texas.
-If you feel as though bankruptcy is the option you want to pursue, we invite you to contact our office to learn more about your options and what you can expect moving forward.
+If you feel as though bankruptcy is the option you want to pursue, I invite you to contact the firm to learn more about your options and what you can expect moving forward.